 -State Senator Ron Grooms, R- Jeffersonville

-Committees also continue to assess educational opportunities and policies to reduce the devastating impact prescription drug abuse has on Hoosier families and communities.
+Committees will continue to assess educational opportunities and policies to reduce the devastating impact prescription drug abuse has on Hoosier families and communities.